This page contains affiliate links. Please read our disclosure for more info.

 We’ve had some of our craziest experiences in this giant metropolis and spend our time feeling bewildered, enchanted, and 100% safe.

-Here are our favourite unique, weird, and just downright cool things to do in Tokyo, one of the best places to visit in Japan.
+Here are our favourite unique, weird, and just downright cool things to do in Tokyo.
+We’ve spent more than a month in Japan’s capital over the years and never get bored.

-At the end of the post, you’ll find a map of all these fun Tokyo activities plus tips for exploring the city.
+At the end of the post, you’ll find a map of all these fun Tokyo activities plus tips for exploring the city including where to stay and how to get around.

 Contents